-Forty Wisconsin school districts offered additional comments on the survey.
-Responses varied from enthusiastic support of charter schools to viewing charter schools in a negative light.
-Some respondents stated that the district was considering charter schools as an option for the 2014 - 2015 school year, while others responded that the district has not and does not plan to develop a charter school in the future.
-Many of those districts considering a venture into charter schools expressed concern about the continued availability of charter school start-up federal grant funding.
-A few respondents expressed concerns about accountability for charters and their fiscal impact on non-charter public schools, while supporters stated the importance of allowing charters to be innovative with minimal restrictions.
-One respondent commended the DPI's Charter School Program for its support and work related to charter schools.
+Many school districts offered additional comments on the survey.
+Responses varied from enthusiastic support of charter schools noting that charters can be a great option for some students to viewing charter schools negatively commenting that charters should be held to the same rules and regulations as traditional public schools.
+Some respondents indicated that their district was considering a charter school as an option and is currently looking for ways to be innovative, while many responded that their district has not and does not plan to develop a charter school in the future.
+Many of those districts considering a venture into charter schools expressed concern about the availability of charter school start-up federal grant funding.
+A few respondents expressed concerns about accountability for charters and their fiscal impact on non-charter public schools, and proposed legislation to expand independent authorizers in the state.
+Still, others noted that there are some challenges and benefits to charter schools in Wisconsin.